How To Measure Lead Form Submissions with Google Ads

 There’s no doubt that well managed Google search campaigns can have a massive impact on your business, but they can also get expensive quickly.
 Without clear measurement and accurate data, it’s hard to figure out how well or badly you are doing.
 Are your campaigns profitable or are they losing you money?
 And if they are profitable for your business, should you be raising bids and budgets and by how much?

 Setting up conversion tracking is a one-time effort that gives an answer to all of these questions and will be your north star for PPC strategy and ongoing optimisations.
-In this article, I want to show you how to setup up lead generation conversion in Google ads and how to view and analyse your data going forward.
+In this article, I want to show you how to setup up lead generation conversions in Google ads and how to view and analyse your data going forward.
 I hope you find it useful.

 Here's a breakdown of what you can find in this article: